-After nearly nine years of living in Europe, Budapest remains our favorite city on the European continent.
+After over a decade of living in Europe, Budapest remains our favorite city on the European continent.
 Yes, we like it more than Paris, Rome or even London.
 It’s the only place, aside from St. Maarten in the Caribbean and Iceland, that we have returned to time and time again.
 So just what it is about the city that has us answering its our favorite without a second thought?
 It’s not just any one thing that makes Budapest our favorite European city.
 It’s known as the Paris of the East and that it certainly is with the Danube splitting Buda from Pest, its elegant architecture and sophisticated scene.
 Budapest is also far less expensive than Paris and we love the variety of activities to do there.
-So we’ve compiled this list of what we think are the top things to do in Budapest:
+So we’ve compiled this list of what we think are the top things to do in Budapest.

 1. Soak in the Széchenyi Baths